Interior blind snake: Distribution

 The aptly named interior blind snake is mostly found living in the central areas of the continent in arid and semi-arid regions.
 They are located in Western Australia, the Northern Territory, South Australia, Queensland, and New South Wales.

 Conservation status

 Anilios endoterus was not known to exist in NSW until herpetological surveys were undertaken at Mutawintji National Park in October 1994, January 1995, April 1995, October 1995, and November 1996.
 Small numbers have also been discovered living in Sturt National Park, Pooncarie, and in Toorale National Park.

 It has been estimated that less than 10% of the total national population live in NSW.

-On the 8th August 1997, this snake was officially gazetted as an endangered species in NSW.
+On 8 August 1997, this snake was officially gazetted as an endangered species in NSW.

 Strategies for conservation

 The interior blind snake has been assigned to the NSW Saving or Species (SoS) program.
 This program involves volunteers, scientists, businesses, community groups, and the NSW Government to work together with the objective of helping protect and conserve Australia's flora and fauna in the wild.

 The Office of Environment & Heritage lists eight activities to help secure the future of the interior blind snake in NSW: